 The general rule would be to select a first sector including a landmass on the starting side of the shoreline feature class and then to choose the first segment in this sector.
 We would choose afterwards each segment according to logical sequence according to the first sector.
+I

 In the figure below, it can be seen that the first segment would be to the left for the northern shore and to the right for the southern shore.
 It is important to note that first segments might not be entirely contained within a grid.
 Segments are part of a sector if their geometric centre is included in that sector.